kurniawano/ictpsp.github.io/_Notes/PCDIT_Intro.md

 ### Knowledge Schemas

 Expert programmers efficiently organized knowledge schemas according to functional characteristics of the underlying algorithms.
 On the other hand, novice programmers tend to be limited to surface and superficial knowledge such as the language syntax.
 An example of this is that when expert programmers see a problem description, they tend to think how similar this new problems with existing problems they have solved before.
 Expert programmers have mental bank of large schemas of various problems and their underlying algorithm to solve these problems.
 On the other hand, novice programmes have not built up their solutions schemas and so limited to thinking in terms of the programming language syntax such as what statement should they use.
 This indicates that novice programmers need to learn to build their solution schemas by exposing themselves to various problems and their solutions.
-At the same time, they need to learn to identify patters in that problem and how they can use their existing solutions schemas to solve the new problems instead of focusing on the language syntax.
+At the same time, they need to learn to identify patterns in that problem and how they can use their existing solutions schemas to solve the new problems instead of focusing on the language syntax.

 ### Strategies